roldanjorge/roldanjorge_website/content/posts/3_hf_bert_seq_class/index.md

 ```

 # Conclusion
 You now have all the tools to use BERT for sequence classification.
-I encourage you to check the vast amount of checkpoints and architectures that you could use for a wide range of applications.
+Please check the vast number of checkpoints and architectures you could use for various applications.
 You can see some of the most common ones [here](#model_checkpoints_and_architectures).
-Furthermore, if you want to better understand this material, one great of doing it is to run the scripts provided with a debugger, and see the results by yourself.
+Furthermore, if you want to better understand this material, one great way to do it is to run the scripts provided with a debugger and see the results yourself.
+Finally, remember that you can apply these skills to download and start using some of the state-of-the-art LLM models listed [here](https://huggingface.co/docs/transformers/index#supported-models-and-frameworks).

 # References
 [^bert]: J. Devlin, M.-W. Chang, K. Lee, and K. Toutanova, “BERT: Pre-training of Deep Bidirectional Transformers for Language Understanding,” in Proceedings of the 2019 Conference of the North American Chapter of the Association for Computational Linguistics: Human Language Technologies, Volume 1 (Long and Short Papers), J. Burstein, C. Doran, and T. Solorio, Eds., Minneapolis, Minnesota: Association for Computational Linguistics, Jun.
 2019, pp. 4171–4186. doi: 10.18653/v1/N19-1423.